cda-tum/mqt-qecc/docs/source/EccFramework.rst

 Usage
 #####

-Having the Python module installed, error correction can be applied to a quantum circuit using :func:`~mqt.qecc.apply_ecc`, like so
+Having the Python package installed, error correction can be applied to a quantum circuit using :func:`~mqt.qecc.apply_ecc`, like so

 .. code-block:: python

   from mqt import qecc
   from qiskit import QuantumCircuit